top of page

 1. Enquiry - online, school, GP or paediatrician recommendation.

-2. A parent intake session to gather background history.
+3. A comprehensive parent session with the psychologist to gather background history.

-4. Assessment completed in person with the client.
+5. Assessment session(s) completed in person with the client.

 Open to new clients